 All credit taken at accredited colleges will be accepted as transfer credit.
 Because of differences in degree requirements and course content, all credits may not apply toward specific graduation requirements at SWAU.
 English as a Second Language (ESL) courses will not be accepted for transfer credit.
-Transfer students with a cumulative GPA of at least 2.0 can transfer grades of D or better.
-For students whose cumulative GPA is less than 2.0, only C grades or better will be transferred.
+When the institutional GPA is at least 2.0, grades of D or higher will transfer.
+When the institutional GPA is less than 2.0, only C grades or better will be transferred.
 Grades of F will not transfer.
 All transfer credit will be recorded only after the successful completion of 12 semester hours at SWAU.

 Credit may be accepted from certain unaccredited institutions.
-Students transferring credit from an unaccredited post secondary institution must have a cumulative grade point average of at least 2.0.
+Students transferring credit from an unaccredited post secondary institution must have an institutional grade point average of at least 2.0.
 Validating examinations may be required for such transfer credits at the discretion of the Academic Vice President.
 No credit will be transferred until a minimum of 12 semester credits are earned at SWAU.